dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-Dependency inject the LoggedInViewControllable protocol.
-Don't worry about what this means or how it's done for now.
-This is the focus area for [tutorial3](../tutorial3-rib-di-and-communication).
-We'll revisit this portion in that tutorial.
-For now, override LoggedInBuilder.swift with [this code](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source1.swift?raw=true).
+Now we need to dependency inject the LoggedInViewControllable protocol.
+We'll not walk you throught this right now, as this is the focus area for [tutorial3](../tutorial3-rib-di-and-communication).
+For now, just override the content of LoggedInBuilder.swift with [this code](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source1.swift?raw=true).

-Now LoggedIn RIB can show/hide its child RIBs views by invoking methods on LoggedInViewControllable.
+Now the LoggedIn RIB can show and hide its child RIBs views by invoking methods on the `LoggedInViewControllable`.

 ## Attach OffGame RIB on LoggedIn didLoad